EMBL-EBI-SUBS/validator-prototype/README.md

 cd validator-prototype
 gradle build
 ```
-And make sure everything is, ok as in: `BUILD SUCCESSFUL`
+And make sure everything is ok, as in: `BUILD SUCCESSFUL`

 ### Starting
 Start application components by doing (the order is not important):